MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/azure-extensions.md

 ---
-title: "Azure extensions for Dynamics 365 Customer Engagement (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Azure extensions for Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Dynamics 365 can be integrated with Microsoft Azure.
-Developers can register plug-ins with Dynamics 365 that can pass run-time message data, to one or more Microsoft Azure solutions in the cloud." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""
+description: "Dynamics 365 for Customer Engagement can be integrated with Microsoft Azure.
+Developers can register plug-ins with Dynamics 365 for Customer Engagement that can pass run-time message data, to one or more Microsoft Azure solutions in the cloud." ms.custom: "" ms.date: 10/31/2017 ms.reviewer: ""